Tino-FRC-2473/FSMBotTemplate/Lesson2.md

 Now that our system is defined, let's add it to the scheduling methods in Robot.java.
 First, make sure we instantiate our LightSystem when the robot boots in `robotInit`.
 Then update the teleop scheduling functions `teleopInit()` and `teleopPeriodic()` to reset and update our system as expected.

 ## Testing
 When you think you have everything sorted out and your code builds succesfully, give it a run in the simulator.
 If you don't have a real Joystick connected to your computer, the Simulator lets you use keyboard keys as a substitute.
 See the [WPILib docs](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/simulation-gui.html#adding-a-system-joystick-to-joysticks) for a guide on how to do this.
+Select Hardware->DIO to show the simulated digital output values.

 Switch into Teleop mode, and press the buttons you assigned to on and off.
 Does the light react as you expect?